Yue1Harriet1Huang/Yue1Harriet1Huang.github.io/_posts/2019-08-08-lego-body-parts-of-pretrained-model-in-NLP.md

   - Audio Journal Archive
 excerpt: "how to use body parts of pretrained-models after breaking it down and fine-tuning"
 ---
+Prelude:
+(1) balance between upsampling folds VS. number of epochs to train for unbalanced dataset in LSTM

 ## Steps of ULMFiT pretrained-models in NLP Transfer Learning:
 [Ref: Universal Language Model Fine-Tuning (ULMFiT) State-of-the-Art in Text Analysis